Propaganda model: Reception

 On the rare occasions the propaganda model is discussed in the mainstream media there is usually a large reaction.
-In 1988, when Chomsky was interviewed by Bill Moyers there were 1,000 letters in response, one of the biggest written reactions in the show's history.
+In 1988, when Chomsky was interviewed by Bill Moyers, there were 1,000 letters in response, one of the biggest written reactions in the show's history.
 When he was interviewed by TV Ontario, the show generated 31,321 call-ins, which was a new record for the station.

 In 1996, when Chomsky was interviewed by Andrew Marr the producer commented that the response was "astonishing".
 He commented that "[t]he audience reaction was astonishing...
 I have never worked on a programme which elicited so many letters and calls".

 In May 2007, Chomsky and Herman spoke at the University of Windsor in Canada summarizing developments and responding to criticisms related to the model.
 Both authors stated they felt the propaganda model is still applicable (Herman said even more so than when it was introduced), although they did suggest a few areas where they believe it falls short and needs to be extended in light of recent developments.

 Chomsky has insisted that while the propaganda role of the media "is intensified by ownership and advertising" the problem mostly lies with "ideological-doctrinal commitments that are part of intellectual life" or intellectual culture of the people in power.
 He compares the media to scholarly literature which he says has the same problems even without the constraints of the propaganda model.

 At the Windsor talk, Chomsky pointed out that Edward S. Herman was primarily responsible for creating the theory although Chomsky supported it.
 According to Chomsky, he insisted Herman's name appear first on the cover of Manufacturing Consent because of his primary role researching and developing the theory.

 Harvard media torture study

 In April 2010, a study conducted by the Harvard Kennedy School showed that media outlets such as The New York Times and Los Angeles Times stopped using the term "torture" for waterboarding when the US government committed it, from 2002 to 2008.
 It also noted that the press was "much more likely to call waterboarding torture if a country other than the United States is the perpetrator."
 The study was similar to media studies done in Manufacturing Consent for topics such as comparing how the term "genocide" is used in the media when referring to allied and enemy countries.

-Glenn Greenwald in response said that "We don't need a state-run media because our media outlets volunteer for the task..." and commented that the media often act as propaganda for the government without coercion.
+Glenn Greenwald said that "We don't need a state-run media because our media outlets volunteer for the task..." and commented that the media often act as propaganda for the government without coercion.